 A. Sure, you can just put your herbs and spices in a cabinet, but when you've got multiple rows of them, it's tricky to find what you're looking for.
 Anyone who cooks from scratch even semi-regularly would benefit from a spice rack.

 A. Most spice racks come fully assembled, but you'll find some exceptions to this rule, so do check before purchasing.
-Some spice racks come assembled, but need to be mounted to the wall or a cabinet, which an electric drill with the correct drill bits.
+Some spice racks come assembled, but they need to be mounted to the wall or a cabinet, which an electric drill with the correct drill bits.

 A. If your spice rack doesn't come with its own jars, check the dimensions of the shelves to see what size jars it will take.
-Good spice racks should be able to accommodate the majority of jars or herbs and spices you'd find in a grocery store, though some models only fit standard sized jars.
-If you know you often buy non-standard sized jars of herbs or spices, be sure to select a spice rack that can hold them.
+Good spice racks should be able to accommodate the majority of jars or herbs and spices you'd find in a grocery store, though some models only fit standard-sized jars.
+If you know you often buy non-standard-sized jars of herbs or spices, be sure to select a spice rack that can hold them.